-First, we developed a set of six primary objectives to pursue relative to the three PIE-Rivers Partnership goals described on page 9.
+First, we developed set of six primary objectives to pursue relative to the three PIE-Rivers Partnership goals described on page 12.
 These six objectives were:

 - 1. Natural Streamflow: Promote more natural streamflow conditions to better support human and environmental water needs. - 2.
 Water Quality: Promote efforts to protect and enhance surface and groundwater quality for the benefit of people and the environment. - 3.
 Ecosystem Restoration: Promote efforts to protect and restore ecosystem function through habitat restoration, species protection and other available measures. - 4.
-Community Engagement: Increase community involvement in and support for taking care of, restoring and protecting our rivers, watersheds and the Great Marsh.
+Community Engagement: Increase community involvement in and support for taking care of, restoring and protecting our rivers, watersheds and the Great Marsh. - 5.
+Responsible Water Management: Ensure that decisions and actions affecting the PIE-Rivers region watersheds support the Partnership's goals. - 6.
+Land Management and Protection: Ensure that development and land use practices support efforts to preserve and restore critical ecosystem services throughout the PIE-Rivers region.